Pinterest · Business Navigation · Q4 2022 to Q4 2024

 Managed advertisers pinned paid campaign surfaces; unmanaged pinned organic content.
 One feature generated the behavioral signal stated-preference research could only approximate.

+One number moved the wrong way.
 M2 showed a 1.61% dip in campaign creates.
-I contextualized the tradeoff and recommended a specific mitigation before ramping to 100%.
+I put the tradeoff in context and recommended a mitigation before we ramped to 100%.

 Fig. 04 · IA restructuring (M2).
 Columns shift from internal taxonomy to advertiser workflow.
 Hovering reveals in-product descriptions authored with Content Design.